 The transport is at your disposal with-in the city limits.

 Agra former capital of Hindustan is a city by the waterway Yamuna.
-Agra likewise called Akbarabad experienced its crest amid the season of Mughals and was the capital of under the Mughal rulers Akbar, Jahangir and Shahjehan.
-Toward the beginning of the day tour of Agra, you will be taken to Taj Mahal, one of the marvels of the world.
+Agra likewise called Akbarabad experienced its crest amid the season of Mughals and was the capital of the Mughal rulers Akbar, Jahangir and Shahjehan.
+Toward the beginning of the day tour of Agra, you will be taken to the Taj Mahal one of the marvels of the world.
 This excellent building is carefully worked with white marble by the Mughal Emperor Shah Jahan between the years 1631 to 1648 and it was worked in the memory of his most loved adored Queen Mumtaz Mahal.

 Welcome to the end of the Tour, you will be transferred from Agra to Delhi airport.
 As most flight departs after midnight, No accommodation is provided in Delhi.